SCRT-HQ/VaporShell/docs/glossary/Add-VSRedshiftClusterLoggingProperties.md

----
-layout: glossary
-title: Add-VSRedshiftClusterLoggingProperties
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSRedshiftClusterLoggingProperties

 ## SYNOPSIS
-Adds an AWS::Redshift::Cluster.LoggingProperties resource property to the template
+Adds an AWS::Redshift::Cluster.LoggingProperties resource property to the template.
+Specifies logging information, such as queries and connection attempts, for the specified Amazon Redshift cluster.

 ## SYNTAX